mlaursen/react-md/examples/create-react-app-typescript/README.md

 ## What's Included

-This example will setup an example Next.js + react-md app that has the following
+This example will setup an example Create React App + ReactMD app that has the following features:
-features:

 - [tsconfig.json](./tsconfig.json) to allow absolute imports instead of relative imports from the `"src"` directory